Zaviar Gooden: Tennessee Titans

 The Tennessee Titans selected Gooden in the third round with the 97th overall pick of the 2013 NFL draft.

 On September 5, 2015, Gooden was placed on injured reserve with a hamstring injury, but was waived the following week.

 Detroit Lions

 On May 2, 2016, the Detroit Lions signed Gooden to a one-year contract.
 On September 3, 2016, he was waived by the Lions.
 He was signed to the practice squad on September 21, 2016.
 He was promoted to the active roster on September 24.
 He was released on September 26 and was re-signed to the practice squad the next day.
 He was released on October 13, 2016.

 Arizona Cardinals

 On November 1, 2016, Gooden was signed to the Arizona Cardinals' practice squad.
 He was promoted to the active roster on November 18, 2016.

 On September 2, 2017, Gooden was released by the Cardinals.

 Coaching career

+Notre Dame

+In the spring of 2018, Gooden served as a strength and conditioning coaching intern at Notre Dame.

+SMU

+In the summer of 2018, Gooden was an assistant strength and conditioning coach for SMU.

+After his stint at SMU, he worked as a speed and performance coach at D1 Sports Training in the Dallas/Fort Worth area from 2018 to 2019.
+He then served as the head sports and fitness trainer at CRA-Z Sports Training from 2019 to 2020.

+USC

+In January 2021, Gooden was hired by USC as an assistant strength and conditioning coach.

+LSU

-Gooden joined LSU as an assistant development coach in December 2021.
+Gooden joined LSU as an assistant development coach on December 20, 2021.

+Denver Broncos

+On March 8, 2026, it was announced that Gooden would be joining the Denver Broncos' strength and conditioning staff.